MarkGotLasagna/code-me-dummy/README.md

 │   └── text
 └── ...
 ```
-`/code` folder contains all the source code, solutions to the problems are proposed inside this folder at the bottom of each program.
+`/code` folder contains all the source code, solutions to the problems are proposed inside this folder and at the bottom of each program an explanation is provided.

 `/text` contains the problems and some hints if you're struggling to find a solution.
 Also note that a problem could have more solutions, so more implementations.

+*note: some programs might have an "alternative" solution to the problem, they are denoted with the keyword `_alt`*

 ---